realeyes-media/alpine-sftp/README.md

 ## Usage

-It takes 2 variables: `USER` and `PASSWORD`, both in cleartext.
+It takes 4 variables: 'USER', 'PASSWORD', 'SETGID', 'SETUID' all in cleartext.
 Redirect the TCP/22 port to whatever port you want.
+Example

     docker run -d \
     -p 2222:22 \
     -e USER=myusername \
     -e PASSWORD=mypassword \
+    -e SETUID=1008 \
+    -e SETGID=1009 \
     quay.io/realeyes/alpine-sftp

 Then you can use this container to SFTP and/or SSH: